eth-educators/eth-docker/README.md

 `sudo docker-compose build --no-cache prysm-beacon`

 Then restart the client:<br />
-`sudo docker-compose down && sudo docker-compose up -d prysm`
+`sudo docker-compose down && sudo docker-compose up -d eth2`

 If you did not provide the wallet password to the container, or you are not using a local geth node, come up [more manually](#start-the-client-1) instead.